 For example, Gamble said he believed prison medical personnel should have X-rayed his lower back.
 The court ruled that whether medical personnel should have performed an X-ray is a matter of medical judgment.
 It is not, however, deliberate indifference or cruel and unusual punishment, the court found.

 Excessive Force Claims

-One of the claims that prisoners can make under the Eighth Amendment's cruel and unusual punishment provision is for excessive force.
-With excessive force claims, a prisoner may allege that correctional staff used excessive physical force against them.
-However, in a prison setting, the use of physical force and restraints are commonplace and may be required to maintain order and safety.
-In a prison environment, what constitutes "excessive force"?
+One of the claims prisoners can make under the Eighth Amendment's cruel and unusual punishment clause is excessive force.
+However, physical force and restraints are commonplace in a prison setting and may be required to maintain order and safety.
+In a prison environment, what constitutes "excessive force?"

-In a Supreme Court case from 1992, an inmate was beaten by prison guards while handcuffed and shackled, in plain view of a supervisor.
-One of the questions in that case was whether the prisoner had suffered a "significant injury" or whether his injuries were minor requiring no medical attention.
-The Supreme Court held that an inmate doesn't need to show a significant injury, only one that's de minimis.
+In Hudson v.
+McMillian (1992), prison guards beat an inmate while he was handcuffed and shackled in plain view of a supervisor.
+A question in the case was whether the prisoner had suffered a "significant injury" or whether his injuries were minor, requiring no medical attention.
+The Supreme Court held that an inmate does not need to show a significant injury — only one that's "de minimis," or unimportant.

-Rather than focusing on the injury, the Court held that excessive force cases must focus on the application of force.
-Specifically, whether the force was "applied in a good faith effort to maintain or restore discipline, or maliciously and sadistically to cause harm."
+The court held that excessive force cases must focus on the application of force.
+The analysis does not focus on the actual injury.
+Courts must determine whether the force was "applied in a good faith effort to maintain or restore discipline or maliciously and sadistically for the very purpose of causing harm."

-Under this standard, then, an excessive force claim can be successful if it shows that the application of force was:
+Under this standard, then, a successful excessive force case must show that the application of force was:

-- Not part of an effort to restore discipline; or
+- Not part of an effort to restore discipline

-- Was based, even in part, on malicious and sadistic intent.
+- Based, even in part, on malicious and sadistic intent

 Exhaust the Administrative Process